-Visiting Fraser Island is a wild adventure that requires organisation.
-Before you hop on a ferry, you will have to make sure you got all the necessary Fraser Island permits for your stay.
+Visiting K’gari (Fraser Island) is a wild adventure that requires organisation.
+Before you hop on a ferry, you will have to make sure you got all the necessary K’gari/Fraser Island permits for your stay.
 Rangers check them regularly, and you will get fined if you cannot show your permits.
 It is important to display the details of your Fraser Island permits clearly at any time on the island.
 I went through the process and now share with you all the information and my experience of getting Fraser Islands permits.

 What permits am I talking about and how can you get them?